Paralegal: Professional societies

 The National Association of Licensed Paralegals(NALP) was established in 1987 and is the professional self-regulatory governing body for accredited paralegals.
 Access into the profession can either be with a law degree or without.
 Those who are already graduates can take The Post Graduate Diploma in Paralegal Practice (PPC) (similar to the LPC for solicitors).
 Those that have no previous qualification can do the Diploma in Paralegal Studies.
 The NALP is an awarding body regulated by OFQUAL and is also a member of the National Federation of Paralegal Associations (based in the US).

 As a not-for-profit professional body incorporated by guarantee, they were formed in 2003.
 They were granted institute status by the UK government in 2005, with the support of, among others, The Law Society of England & Wales, the Bar Council, Citizens Advice and the Crown Prosecution Service, all of whom recognized the need for the developing paralegal profession to have a representative body.

-IOP offer: The Registered Paralegal, Certified Paralegal and Qualified Paralegal designations and believe these are not a 'licence to practice' as a paralegal.
-IOP state: "There is no such as a 'licensing scheme' operating in England and Wales.
-Anyone implying otherwise (i.e. that you need to do a particular course to qualify) is misrepresenting the position.
-You become a paralegal simply by getting a job as a paralegal.
-The majority of paralegals still do not have any formal legal qualifications.
-The only paralegals needing prior permission before practicing are paralegal law firms or paralegal sole practitioners who come under the remit of the Ministry of Justice Or Office of the Immigration Services Commissioner."

-The National Association of Licensed Paralegals is working to improve recognition for paralegals and has done so for nearly 24 years, having introduced qualifications and standards and self-regulation to the profession and is recognized by The Law Society of England as the professional body for paralegals in England & Wales.